-IMPORTANCE OF PROPER DELIVERY OF SHIP-GENERATED WASTE AND CARGO RESIDUES AT THE APB’S PORTS
+THE IMPORTANCE OF PROPERLY HANDLING SHIP-GENERATED WASTE AND CARGO RESIDUES IN PORT

-The sea has long been considered a dumping ground for waste generated by man on land and at sea.
-The cumulative effect over time, as well as the increase in the amount of waste and its harmful effects, are exhausting the oceans' capacity for biological regeneration.
+The sea has long been regarded as the recipient of waste generated by human activity, both on land and at sea.
+Cumulative effects over time, as well as the increase in waste, both in quantity and detrimental impact, are exhausting seas and oceans' capacity to regenerate biologically.